-This raspberry steel cut oatmeal is filling and satisfying.
-It’s a simple and comforting low GI meal that provides you with complex carbohydrates, protein, and fat (yes, fat – did you know that oats contain the highest amount of fat of all grains?).
-Oats are also said to normalize blood glucose and are high in fiber.
+This raspberry steel-cut oatmeal is filling and satisfying.
+It’s a simple and comforting low GI meal that provides you with complex carbohydrates, protein, fiber, and fat (yes, fat – did you know that oats contain the highest amount of fat of all grains?).

-Oats is an all around awesome food that can be completely destroyed by food manufacturing industry and presented to us in the form of high GI instant oatmeal masquerading as healthy breakfast.
+Oats is an all-around awesome food that can be completely destroyed by the food manufacturing industry and presented to us in the form of high GI instant oatmeal masquerading as a healthy breakfast.

 I am on a mission to educate people about the non-healthy side of instant oatmeal, so please never buy it.
 And if you do, I am sorry, but I don’t think we can be friends 😉

-Steel-cut oats, on the other hand, is one the best low GI foods you could have for breakfast.
+Steel-cut oats, on the other hand, is one of the best low GI foods you could have for breakfast.
 The only problem with steel-cut oats is that they take somewhat longer to cook.
 And if you are rushing to get everyone ready in the morning you probably don’t have time to cook steel-cut oats.

 In this case, you can prepare them in the evening and keep in the fridge overnight.
-In theory, the glycemic index of steel-cut oats would increase slightly the next day compared to freshly prepared ones.
+In theory, the glycemic index of steel-cut oats would increase slightly the next day compared to the freshly prepared ones.
 But they still will be healthy and filling.